-If you are gardening by moon phases wheat should be planted when the moon is in the 1st or 2nd Quarter (i.e. waxing) and in one of the following Zodiac Signs: Cancer, Scorpio, Pisces, Libra
+Gardening by moon phases will produce a superior crop of Wheat.
+It should be planted when the moon is in the 1st or 2nd Quarter (i.e. waxing) and in one of the following Zodiac Signs: Cancer, Scorpio, Pisces, Libra

 Planting wheat seed